LeonadoRivaldo/es6compleguide/README.md

-# es6compleguide
+# ES6 Javascript: The Complete Developer's Guide
-ES6 Javascript: The Complete Developer's Guide
+this is a repo, for the udemy course, all raw code will be here.